everythingpossible - Fotolia

 - NIST identifies gaps in cloud standards and encourages outside firms to fill the gaps.

 - NIST Cloud Computing Program (NCCP) defines a model and framework for building a cloud infrastructure.
 NCCP is composed of five advanced technology characteristics: on-demand self-service, broad network access, resource pooling, rapid elasticity and measured service.
-It covers SaaS, PaaS and IaaS models, as well as private, pubic and hybrid cloud deployment models.
+It covers SaaS, PaaS and IaaS models, as well as private, public and hybrid cloud deployment models.

 - NIST Cybersecurity Framework is a voluntary framework primarily intended for critical infrastructure organizations to manage and mitigate cybersecurity risks based on existing best practices.
 It can be used by non-U.S. and non-critical infrastructure organizations.